End of history

 The end of history is a political and philosophical concept that supposes that a particular political, economic, or social system may develop that would constitute the end-point of humanity's sociocultural evolution and the final form of human government.
-A variety of authors have argued that a particular system is the "end of history" including Thomas More in Utopia, Georg Wilhelm Friedrich Hegel, Vladimir Solovyov, Alexandre Kojève, and Francis Fukuyama in the 1992 book, The End of History and the Last Man.
+A variety of authors have argued that a particular system is the "end of history" including Thomas More in Utopia (1516), Georg Wilhelm Friedrich Hegel, Vladimir Solovyov, Alexandre Kojève, and most famously Francis Fukuyama in the 1992 book The End of History and the Last Man.
+In the book, he argued that there are no longer any viable ideological competitors to liberal democracy and market capitalism.

 History

-The phrase the end of history was first used by French philosopher and mathematician Antoine Augustin Cournot in 1861 "to refer to the end of the historical dynamic with the perfection of civil society".
-Arnold Gehlen adopted it in 1952 and it has been taken up more recently by Heidegger and Vattimo.
+The phrase the end of history was first used by the French philosopher and mathematician Antoine Augustin Cournot in 1861 "to refer to the end of the historical dynamic with the perfection of civil society".
+Arnold Gehlen adopted it in 1952 and it has been taken up more recently by Martin Heidegger and Gianni Vattimo.

-The formal development of an idea of an "end of history" is most closely associated with Hegel, although Hegel discussed the idea in ambiguous terms, making it unclear whether he thought such a thing was a certainty or a mere possibility.
-The goal of Hegel's philosophy on history was to show that history is a process of realization of reason, for which he does not name a definite endpoint.
+The formal development of an idea of an "end of history" is most closely associated with Georg Wilhelm Friedrich Hegel, although Hegel discussed the idea in ambiguous terms, making it unclear whether he thought such a thing was a certainty or a mere possibility.
+The goal of Hegel's philosophy of history was to show that history is a process of the realization of reason, for which he does not name a definite endpoint.
 Hegel believes that it is on the one hand the task of history to show that there is essentially reason in the development over time, while on the other hand history itself also has the task of developing reason over time.
 The realization of history is thus something that one can observe, but also something that is an active task.